VaclavElias/Stride3DTutorials/README.md

 # Stride Game Engine Tutorials

+> [!WARNING]
+> All content has been moved to the Stride Community Toolkit repository, which can be found here: https://github.com/stride3d/stride-community-toolkit.

 This repo is going to list some tutorials and examples for Stride - Open-source C# Game Engine.

 https://www.stride3d.net/